xiaokaizhou/dart-mcp/pkgs/dart_tooling_mcp_server/README.md

 ### With the example WorkflowBot

-After compiling the binary, you can run the example workflow chat bot to interact with it, from the root of this package, after compiling the binary using the previous instructions, run:
+After compiling the binary, you can run the example workflow chat bot to interact with the server.
+Note that the workflow bot sets the current directory as the root directory, so if your server expects a certain root directory you will want to run the command below from there (and alter the paths as necessary).
+For example, you may want to run this command from the directory of the app you wish to test the server against.

 ```dart
 dart ../dart_mcp/example/workflow_client.dart --server bin/main.exe
 ```

-Note that the workflow bot sets the current directory as the root directory, so if your server expects a certain root directory you will want to run the command above from there (and alter the paths as necessary).

 ### With Cursor